Wake up to warm, fresh, cinnamon goodness with these maple cinnamon rolls.

 - For the filling: Using a handheld or stand mixer fitted with a paddle or whisk attachment, beat the butter and maple syrup together on medium-high speed until combined and creamy.
 Add the sugar and cinnamon, beating until combined.
 Spread the maple mixture all over the dough.
 Tightly roll up the dough to form an 18-inch-long log.
-Cut into 12 even rolls.
-Arrange them in the prepared baking pan, cut sides up.
-Cover the rolls very tightly with aluminum foil (no rolls exposed– this dries out your dough!) and stick in the refrigerator for 8-12 hours.3
+Cut into 12 even rolls, about 1.5 inches each.
+Arrange in the prepared baking pan.

 - Bake for about 25 minutes, until they are lightly browned on top.
 About halfway through the bake time, tent a piece of aluminum foil over the pan to prevent the tops from browning too quickly.
 Remove pan from the oven and place pan on a wire rack for about 10 minutes as you make the icing.

 - Make the icing: Whisk all of the icing ingredients together.
 If it’s too thin, add a little more confectioners’ sugar.
 Drizzle icing over warm rolls.

-- Freezing Instructions: Baked rolls can be frozen up to 2-3 months.
+- Make Ahead Instructions – Freezing: Baked rolls can be frozen up to 2–3 months.
 Thaw overnight in the refrigerator and warm up before enjoying.
-You can also freeze the unbaked rolls and here’s how: bake the rolls in step 6 for only about 10 minutes at 375°F (191°C).
+You can also freeze the unbaked rolls and here’s how: Bake the rolls in step 9 for only about 10 minutes at 375°F (191°C).
 Cool completely, then cover tightly and freeze.
 To serve, take the rolls out of the freezer and put into the refrigerator a few hours before serving.
-Then, finish baking them.
+Then, finish baking them for 15–20 minutes right before serving.

-- Yeast: If not using an instant yeast, rise time may be up to 40% longer.
+- Yeast: I always use Platinum Yeast from Red Star, an instant yeast.
+You can use an active dry yeast instead, if needed.
+The rise times could be slightly longer.
 Reference my Baking with Yeast Guide for answers to common yeast FAQs.